 To examine the chromatin accessibility changes in Etv2 induced cell differentiation, we also performed ATAC-seq (Assays for Transposase-Accessible Chromatin with high-throughput sequencing) at 24 hours, 48 hours and 7 days post induction in MEFs and 3 hours post induction in EB (Figure 1a and 1b).
-The analysis of transcription factors (TF) associated chromatin accessibility analysis suggested that although there existed significant batch effects between MEFs and EBs (PC1 in Figure 1h), the Flk1+ cells from day 7 MEF and day 2.5 EB post Etv2 induction share a common global chromatin accessibility pattern (PC2 in Figure 1h), including 113 and 246 transcription factors whose chromatin accessibility that were commonly up-regulated and down-regulated in MEFs and EBs, respectively (Supplementary Figure 5a - 5d).
+The analysis of transcription factors (TF) associated chromatin accessibility analysis suggested that although there existed significant batch effects between MEFs and EBs (PC1 in Figure 1h), the Flk1+ cells from day 7 MEFs and day 2.5 EBs post-Etv2 induction share a common global chromatin accessibility pattern (PC2 in Figure 1h), including 113 and 246 transcription factors whose chromatin accessibility that were commonly up-regulated and down-regulated in MEFs and EBs, respectively (Supplementary Figure 5a - 5d).
 By integrating the RNA-seq and ATAC-seq datasets from MEFs and EBs, we identified 13 TFs whose expression levels and TF associated accessibility consistently increased in Flk1+ cells in both MEFs and EBs, and 18 TFs decreased in Flk1+ cells (Figure 1i and Supplementary 5e and 5f).
 It is interesting that mesodermal factors such as Msx2, Eomes and Foxk2 were among the genes that were consistently down-regulated in both MEFs and EBs, suggesting the critical role of Etv2 as a suppressor of non-endothelial lineage development.

-Taken together, these results demonstrated that induction of Etv2 was able to promote the cell differentiation toward the endothelial lineage and the suppression of non-endothelial lineages, in two very distinct cellular environments: MEFs and EBs, supporting the notion that Etv2 functioned as a master regulator to drive the endothelial lineage development.
+Collectively, these results demonstrated that induction of Etv2 was able to promote the cell differentiation toward the endothelial lineage and the suppression of non-endothelial lineages, in two very distinct cellular environments: MEFs and EBs, supporting the notion that Etv2 functioned as a master regulator to drive the endothelial lineage development.

 Etv2 targets nucleosomes during reprogramming